nathancarter/weblurch/doc/plan.md

 ## DOM Edit Tracker

- * Create a new class for storing DOM editing events, but for now it's just a stub; call it `DOMEditAction`.
  * Create a `DOMEditTracker` instance method called `nodeEditHappened` that takes a `DOMEditAction` instance as parameter and pushes it onto an internal stack.
 See the next